ErnestUrzua/my-class-repo/13-MVC/activities/10-WatchList/README.md

   * Create a full-stack application with Express, MySQL and Handlebars.

-    * HINT: this web application will be very similar to the app we just explored.
+    * HINT: this web application will be very similar to the app your instructor just demonstrated and slacked out.
 Please feel free to leverage that code when creating this code.

   * Create a `schema.sql` file.
 Inside of that file, do the following: